scrapy/scrapy/docs/topics/email.rst

         Send email to the given recipients.

-        :param to: the e-mail recipients
+        :param to: list of e-mail recipients or comma separated list of e-mail recipients
         :type to: str or list of str

         :param subject: the subject of the e-mail